senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 1. **Details:**
    See the database cluster having a Name in the form `{StackName}-aurora-senzing-core-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   If a "Single" database was deployed, it will point to the single database host.

 ### DatabaseHostLibfeat